Navigating contractual provisions in light of the coronavirus outbreak

 It’s a common mistake to think that contracts are set in stone and cannot be varied, when in fact many contracts will include provisions for the parties to agree changes.
 Even if force majeure is invoked, the contract is unlikely to set out exactly how the parties want to operate in light of the unusual circumstances or how they will resume activities.
 Complying with the terms in the contract regarding how to make valid amendments, as well as clarity and careful drafting of those amendments, will be crucial in ensuring that the contract operates as the parties anticipate.

 The commercial position

 In a situation such as the coronavirus outbreak, many businesses will not want to lose the goodwill of their customers and suppliers and will hope to return to full performance in the future.
 Whilst termination, force majeure and frustration may seem like drastic remedies that the parties do not wish to invoke, a clear understanding of the contractual options available can be a helpful aid when having discussions with other businesses about your contracts during this challenging period.
 Armed with a clear understanding of the underlying contractual position, businesses are better placed to negotiate the most favourable outcome and can often find “win-win” solutions to difficult problems which serve the long term interests of all concerned.

-The Ward Hadaway Commercial Team is here to help businesses identify their options under their existing contractual arrangements in light of the coronavirus outbreak and provide clear, practical advice on contractual arrangements and relationships with customers and suppliers.
+Our commercial solicitors are here to help businesses identify their options under their existing contractual arrangements in light of the coronavirus outbreak and provide clear, practical advice on contractual arrangements and relationships with customers and suppliers.
 For further information, please get in touch.